Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 There was a long, cold pause.

-"Ah…" she sighed.
+"Ah..." she sighed.
 "So you’re a beast after all.
 A shame.
 A person would have the courtesy to talk with an old woman."

-It tilted its… for lack of a better word, its *head* at her and spoke. **"Others."**
+It tilted its... for lack of a better word, its *head* at her and spoke. **"Others."**

 It had a voice like rock-slide or a tree falling.
 So deep that it was almost not sound at all, just a modulated rumble that she heard with her lungs.